StackVista/stackstate-docs/configure/topology/configure-email-event-notifications.md

-# Enable email alerts
+# Enable email event notifications

 ## Overview

-StackState can send an email alert whenever the health state of an entity or view changes.
+StackState can send an event notification by email whenever the health state of an entity or view changes.
 To enable email alerts, the StackState configuration must include details of the SMTP server to use.

-## Configure an SMTP server to use for email alerting
+## Configure an SMTP server to use for email event notifications

 {% tabs %}
 {% tab title="Kubernetes" %}